HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/overview.md

 # Deploy Using Helm

+!!!important "Read this first"
+    * [Kubernetes deployment](../../../../../get_started/plan_deployment/container_deployment/index.md) for an understanding of the capabilities, deployment structures, configuration and scaling options available for HCL DX 9.5 CF196 and later deployments.
+    * [Containerization requirements and limitations](../../../../../get_started/plan_deployment/container_deployment/limitations_requirements.md) for an understanding of the requirements, including capacity planning, and current limitations for an HCL Digital Experience 9.5 and later deployment using Helm.

 HCL DX V9.5 is designed to run on any Certified Kubernetes platform with some conditions.
 See the [system requirements for Kubernetes platforms](../../../../get_started/system_requirements/kubernetes/kubernetes-runtime.md) for more information.

 This section provides administrators with instructions to deploy HCL Digital Experience to supported Kubernetes platforms.
 This includes preparation, installation, and uninstallation of the deployments using Helm.